Kanchenjunga Circuit TrekkingKanchenjunga Circuit Trekking

 • Government-licensed and well-qualified trekking guide

-• Expenses of the guide including his salary, transportation, meals, accommodation, and insurance.
+• Expenses of the guide, including his salary, transportation, meals, accommodation, and insurance.

-• Government and local tax.
+• Government and local taxes.

 • Farewell dinner after the trek.